Liberté (The Doobie Brothers album)

 Liberté is the fifteenth studio album by American rock band the Doobie Brothers, released on Island Records.
-First released exclusively on streaming services on October 1, 2021, the album saw a CD release on October 29 of that month and an LP release in June 2022.
+First released exclusively on streaming services on October 1, 2021, the album saw a CD release four weeks later on October 29 and an LP release in June 2022.
 It is their first studio album since 2014's Southbound, and their first of new material since 2010's World Gone Crazy.
 The band toured following the release of the album.

 Background

 Vocalist and keyboardist Michael McDonald does not appear on the album, despite being a member of the band during its recording and release.
 Instead, the album features the lineup of vocalist and guitarist Tom Johnston, vocalist and guitarist Patrick Simmons, and guitarist John McFee.
 All tracks on the album were co-written by John Shanks, who also produced the album.
 The album was promoted with the August release of a self-titled, four track EP featuring the tracks "Oh Mexico", "Cannonball", "Don't Ya Mess with Me", and "Better Days", and with a lyric video for the track "Shine Your Light", posted to the band's official YouTube channel on the day of the album's release.